spln13/spln13.github.io/_pages/about.md

 👨🏻‍💻I am currently focusing on the field of machine learning, specifically researching the collaborative use of large and small models and personalized enhancement techniques for small models.

-👨🏻‍💻I am highly interested in backend development and cloud-native technologies.
+👨🏻‍💻I am highly interested in backend development and recommendation system architecture.
 My primary programming language is Go (Golang), and I also have proficiency in using C++ and Python.

 Education background
 ======